zzq2000/PPCLED/README.md

 # PPCLED
-Cross-lingual Event Detection with Prompt Tunning and Prototypical learning
+This repository is code for my paper Cross-lingual Event Detection with Prompt Tunning and Prototypical learning

 ## Data Processing
 We first refer to the following code and environments [[cross-ling-ev-extr](https://github.com/meryemmhamdi1/cross-ling-ev-extr)] for data preprocessing.
 Thanks!